szeighami/szeighami.github.io/index.md

 I'm a PhD student at <a href="https://infolab.usc.edu/">USC's Infolab</a>, advised by Prof. Cyrus Shahabi, starting Aug/2019.
 Previously, I was advisded by <a href="https://cse.hkust.edu.hk/~raywong/">Prof. Raymond Wong</a> at Hong Kong University of Science and Technology during my master's degree from Sep/2017 to Aug/2019.
 I was a visiting scholar at <a href="https://hazyresearch.stanford.edu/">Stanford's Hazy Research</a> lab working with Prof. Chris Ré from May/2022 to Sep/2022 and at <a href="http://daslab.seas.harvard.edu/">Harvard's DASlab</a> working with Prof. Stratos Idreos from May/2019 to Aug/2019.
 <br />
 <br />
-I'm broadly interested in end-to-end data analysis and machine learning pipelines.
+I'm broadly interested in end-to-end data analysis and machine learning systems.
 I'm interested in efficiecy of data management, privacy of data access, correcting biases in data observations and accurate and efficient data-driven modelling.

  <p style="margin-bottom:0.2cm;"></p>